sharat87/ti/README.markdown

-# ti - A silly simple time tracker
+# ti &mdash; A silly simple time tracker

 `ti` is a small command line time tracking application.
 Simple basic usage looks like this